 Today TAPRI has organized an open lecture by Pekka Haavisto (MP, President of the European Institute of Peace) and then officially published TAPRI's project "Inclusive Mediation and Conflict Prevention: The Finnish Model" funded by the Prime Minister's Office; done by Tarja Väyrynen, Marko Lehti, Elise Feron and Sara Koopman.

 About 30 students participated in the open lecture and question answer during the lively session.

 On April 19, TAPRI's Peace students went to visit Helsinki as part of the "International Peace Building: Historical and Critical Approach" course.
 Students along with the course Lecturer Marko Lehti visited Fin Church Aid, FELM and CMI during the daylong visit.
 They learned about the various peacemaking works done by these organizations in different parts of the world and also discussed about the career opportunities for PEACE students in these organizations.

 Application round 2018 to the Peace program has been closed.

-Two students from our Peace programme, Mariette Hägglund and Giovanna Sanchez Nieminen, will be part of a five-member team participating in the Global Health Case Challenge in Denmark.
-This is the first time the University of Tampere is sending a team to the Global Health Case Challenge, organised at the University of Copenhagen on 23–24 November.
+Two students from our Peace program, Mariette Hägglund and Giovanna Sanchez Nieminen, will be part of a five-member team participating in the Global Health Case Challenge in Denmark.
+This is the first time the University of Tampere is sending a team to the Global Health Case Challenge, organized at the University of Copenhagen on 23-24 November.
 The participating teams will have twenty-four hours to develop a solution to a real-world issue that will be revealed on the day the challenge begins.
-This year’s theme is migrating women's sexual and reproductive health.
-The winners will get the opportunity to present their solution to the United Nations Population Fund.
+This year's theme is migrating women's sexual and reproductive health.
+The winners will receive the opportunity to present their solution to the United Nations Population Fund.